 The priority geographic areas are communities within the Black Volta Basin, especially in the Nadowli, Lawra, and Wa-West districts (Upper West Region), Banda, and Tain districts (Bono region), Bole, and Sawla-Tuna-Kalba districts and the West Gonja Municipal (Savannah Region).

 In addition to grant making, the SGP will provide strategic services to civil society and community organizations by enhancing their institutional, technical and financial capacities; develop platforms and networks; and expand partnerships and resource mobilization for scaling up.
-The programme will devote 30% of its grants outside the landscape targeting innovative initiatives in the following activities:
+The program will devote 30% of its grants outside the landscape targeting innovative initiatives in the following activities:

 - CSO-Government-Private Sector Dialogue Platform.